 Treatment for TS varies.
 While there’s no cure, medication sometimes helps control tics.
 Psychologists can teach habit reversal and relaxation techniques to help patients cope with stress and reduce symptoms.
 The most important treatment is education, which includes educating families, educators, and the general public about TS.

-The Barnishins credit the team at Children’s for helping them understand TS, guiding them through treatment options, and providing support.
+The Barnishins credit the team at UPMC Children’s for helping them understand TS, guiding them through treatment options, and providing support.

 “Children’s gave us answers and helped us gain control over an uncontrollable situation.
 Instead of being spectators, we were part of the process.
 That helped lower Seven’s anxiety, which helped ease the tics,” says Tom.